Kings and Queens of the Minor Arcana

 THE QUEENS

 The Queens are the feminine counterparts of the Kings.
 They are also a reflection or a certain aspect of the Empress.
-These cards are very strong and have a weight in a reading that is naturally superior to a page or knight for instance.
+These cards are very strong and have a weight in a reading that is naturally superior to a Page or Knight for instance.
 Just like the Kings, they can become threatening when reversed.

 These aspects can be used or not in a reading depending on your culture, background but above all, the energy of the session you're in.